Property Tax Alternative Payment Options

 - March 31st is the last day a partial payment can be made.

-Click here to download the 2016 Partial Payment Application Form.
+Click here to access the 2019 Partial Payment Plan Application for property taxes .

 Under Florida law, anyone entitled to claim a homestead exemption may be eligible to defer payments of property taxes and non-ad valorem assessments.
 The tax deferral plan is designed for those with low incomes relative to their total tax bill.
 Deferring payment of your taxes, however, will add a lien to your property.
 Deferred taxes accrue interest each month until the taxes are paid.